-Report cards are given in Grades K-8 at the close of each trimester of instruction.
+Report cards are given in all grades at the close of each trimester of instruction.
 Report cards are to be signed by the parents and returned to the teachers within three school days.
 Students who have been absent 10 or more days during a trimester may receive an incomplete in the subject areas affected.